AdobeDocs/mix-modeler.en/help/models/overview.md

 * external factors,
 * internal factors,
-* so-called *priors* (probability distribution representing knowledge or uncertainty of data prior or before observing that data), which indexes prior conversions by channel,
 * spend share, which uses relative spend share as a proxy when marketing data is sparse.